kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ## Improved Support for Scripts and Docker

 We've added a new Script plugin making it easier to work with custom Python, R, Node.js, Shell, and Powershell scripts.
 By default, each task runs in a **separate Docker container** to ensure environment isolation and simple deployment patterns.
 You can manage custom dependencies by providing a custom Docker image or installing required packages at runtime.
-This customizability is possible thanks to the new `beforeCommands` property, available on each task from the script plugin, allowing you to execute any instruction needed before running the main script.
+This customizability is possible thanks to the new `beforeCommands` property, available on each task from the script plugin, allowing you to execute any instructions needed before running the main script.

 Kestra provides two types of tasks for each of these languages — `Script` tasks and `Commands` tasks.